adobe/coral-spectrum/coralui-guide/manual/styles.md

 Choose default language support for both families.

-### Using a Custom Kit with CoralUI
+### Using a Custom Kit with Coral Spectrum

-Include your Typekit ID as a CoralUI option before CoralUI gets loaded.
+Include your Typekit ID as a Coral Spectrum option before Coral Spectrum gets loaded.

 ```
 <script>